-President & CEO James P. Lenahan changed Ludman Machine Company's name to Ludman Industries in 2011 to match his vision for the company.
+Meanwhile, President & CEO James P. Lenahan changed Ludman Machine Company's name to Ludman Industries in 2011 to match his vision for the company.
 Ludman Industries provides complete turnkey system process solutions for compaction plants, in addition to designing, building and servicing OEM compactors, briquetters, flake breakers, granulators, flaking mills, and shredding mills.

-We also provide value-added services for our customers
+Above all, we provide value-added services for our customers

 - Engineering and process development